OT

 Forgetting it's a devDependency

 If you run npm install --production on your server and cross-env is only in devDependencies, the build command will fail because cross-env won't be installed.
-For most workflows this isn't a problem — builds happen in CI, not on the production server.
-But if you're running npm run build directly on the server, either move cross-env to dependencies or run npm install without the --production flag.
+Either move cross-env to dependencies or run npm install without the --production flag.

 Mixing old and new syntax